-UNICEF Signs Agreement with Wildlife and Environmental Conservation Society of Zambia
+27 January 2012: UNICEF signs agreement with Wildlife and Environmental Conservation Society of Zambia

-LUSAKA, Zambia (UNICEF) – UNICEF, the United Nations Children’s Fund, has signed a partnership agreement with the Wildlife and Environmental Conservation Society of Zambia (WECSZ) to facilitate implementation of a child-led advocacy project, Unite4Climate, in Zambian schools.
+LUSAKA, Zambia, 27 January 2012 – UNICEF, the United Nations Children’s Fund, has signed a partnership agreement with the Wildlife and Environmental Conservation Society of Zambia (WECSZ) to facilitate implementation of a child-led advocacy project, Unite4Climate, in Zambian schools.

 The two-year agreement, which involves UNICEF contributing US$96,000 to WECSZ, will see WECSZ monitor and report activities of more than 600 children serving as climate ambassadors countrywide as they undertake advocacy projects in climate change reduction and HIV prevention.
 WECSZ will also support the placement of computer work stations in 20 schools to help children conduct research, write stories, and record audio and video programmes on climate change.
 The society will also conduct teacher training and facilitate fundraising activities by ambassadors.